You are here

-- Goal-oriented conversations about your writing process, including when and how to ask advisors for feedback and guidance and when and how to share your drafts with a variety of readers.
+- Goal-oriented conversations about your writing process, including when and how to ask advisors and peers for feedback and guidance.

 - Be familiar with the Master’s Thesis and Dissertation guidelines published by your department.
 Keep these guidelines accessible so that you and your consultant can refer to them, if necessary.
 Please note that we do not provide support for formatting theses and dissertations.

 - The Wallace Library has many resources for graduate students, including sample theses and dissertations from RIT Scholar Works.

-- If your primary concern is grammar and mechanics, we are happy to read a short portion of your thesis focusing on those issues.
-Based on our reading of that portion of your theses, we can then recommend strategies for how you can revise and copy edit the rest of your thesis.
+- If your primary concern is grammar and mechanics, we are happy to read an excerpt of your thesis focusing on those issues.
+Based on our reading of that portion of your thesis, we can then recommend strategies for how you can revise and copy edit the rest of your thesis.
 We recommend Grammarly for grammar, spell-checking, and other resources.

 Locating a copy editor:

 The Writing Commons does not provide copy editing or proofreading services, and our writing consultants are not trained experts in this area.
 Rather, writing consultants focus on global concerns (e.g. development of ideas, claims and evidence, structure and organization) and guide writers in a goal-oriented conversation about their writing.
 During this process, writing consultants will point out particular patterns they see in your writing (e.g. inconsistent verb tenses, punctuation errors, subject/verb agreement) and support you in learning how to correct those mistakes in your current and future drafts.

 Currently, the Writing Commons does not provide copy editing or proofreading services.
 If you are interested in having your thesis or dissertation edited or proofread for errors before you file with the Wallace Library, you will need to locate an editor and pay for this resource.